 7.COMMITTEE LAWN RESERVATIONS.
 The Committee may reserve lawns for tournaments, social golf, Club sessions and corporate events, for example.
-During tournaments, the Tournament Manager shall, whenever possible, leave one lawn free for Club Member use which may be reserved by making an entry on the Booking Sheets held in the Clubhouse.
+During tournaments, whenever possible one lawn will be left free for Club Member use on a roll-up (ie non-bookable) basis.

 8.YOUNG MEMBERS & CHILDREN.
-Members under the age of 18 may not introduce a visitor to the Club without the prior approval of a committee member, and may not have access to the Club buildings after 6pm unless an older Member is present.
+The Club has a safeguarding policy in accordance with national guidelines which sets out its approach to safeguarding young and vulnerable people, including the requirement for parental consent in specified circumstances.
+In addition members under the age of 18 may not introduce a visitor to the Club without the prior approval of a committee member, and may not have access to the Club buildings after 6pm unless an older Member is present.
 Members up to the age of 15 must be supervised at all times by an adult Member unless given specific exemption by the Committee, as must non-members in the same age range who are guests of Members under Bye-law 9 (Visitors).
 Young children up to the age of 10 who are not Members shall only be allowed on any lawn at the discretion of a committee member.

 14.THE BAR & INTOXICATING LIQUOR.
 The purchase of alcoholic drinks is forbidden outside the hours stipulated by the notices on the bar, and must not be taken on credit.
-Members or other persons under the age of 18 must not be served alcoholic beverages.
-A newly appointed Member may not purchase alcoholic drink until he/she has been a Member for more than two days.
+No one under the age of 18 may be served alcoholic beverages.
 Bar cards may be used by Members only if supported by cheques or cash in advance.